AMC V8 engine: 250

-American Motors' first V8 in-house engine, the 250, was used in AMC automobiles from 1956 through 1961.
-It was a modern OHV/pushrod engine design and made its debut in the Nash Ambassador and Hudson Hornet "Specials" of 1956.
-These cars had the top-of-the-line model trim, but were built on the shorter wheelbase (Statesman and Wasp) models (hence the name "Special"attached).
-The 250 uses solid lifters and came in two- and four-barrel carburetor varieties (4V only in Nash/Hudson "Specials").
+American Motors' first in-house V8 engine, the 250 CID was used in AMC automobiles from 1956 through 1961.
+It is a modern OHV/pushrod engine design and debuted in the Nash Ambassador and Hudson Hornet "Specials" of 1956.
+These cars had the top-of-the-line model trim, but were built on the shorter wheelbase (Statesman and Wasp) models (hence the name "Special").
+The 250 uses solid lifters and came in two- and four-barrel carburetor varieties.
+However, all the Nash/Hudson "Specials" featured a four-barrel carburetor.